wkoffel/ceegee/README.md

 Some potential directions for future development:

 * Expose a web-based interface for selecting templates (instead of just a CLI-style interface)
+* Integrate support for paid accounts at http://singular.live/, using their hosted URL pattern, loading transitions into the Electron app.
+Early tests suggests this works fairly well.

 ## License